woojoo666/arcana-notes/notes10.md

-however, you do have to specify _how_ they are being combined for example, for `divide => a => b => result`, the first argument goes to the numerator, the second argument goes to the denominator they have to go to specified locations for the function to make sense also sort of like meiosis and gene splicing, where the two sides have to combine at specific places also like how in my language, you have to specify what properties each argument goes to
+however, you do have to specify _how_ they are being combined for example, for `divide => a => b => result`, the first argument goes to the numerator, the second argument goes to the denominator they have to go to specified locations for the function to make sense we can imagine two N-dimensional spaces, with a value `a` at point P in the first space, and value `5` at the same point P in the second space, so when they collide the value `5` overrides `a` also sort of like meiosis and gene splicing, where the two sides have to combine at specific places also like how in my language, you have to specify what properties each argument goes to